The Classroom Displays Starter Course

 And best of all, you’ll have the experience of an INSET where you control how long you spend on each aspect, taking only the bits you actually need.
 You will complete a practical task related to each lesson so you can apply what you have learned straight away.
 Also by looking at lots of other people’s displays you will see how to build on them and make them your own.

-The classes begin in the middle of each month and run for four weeks.
+The classes begin on a Monday and run for four weeks.
 It costs just £20.

 Book now for next month - Only £20 (GBP)